gkakkar6/card-game-suite/ARCHITECTURE.md

 **Honest scope:** this is the same EV/pot-odds heuristic as the bot, evaluated against an assumed opponent range — not a true solver.
 It will catch real, meaningful leaks (bad calls, missed value, wrong sizing) but not the subtler stuff real solvers catch (balanced bluff frequencies, blocker effects).
 Genuinely useful for the stated goal (getting better), not a substitute for GTO Wizard / PioSOLVER if that level of rigour is ever wanted.

 Requires real additional work beyond the bot: a way to input played hands, and pattern aggregation across many hands (not just one-off numbers).

+**Related, later idea — noted, not scoped:** the same (situation, chosen action) data this tool needs is also exactly what's needed to calibrate a persona's temperature/bias to actually match how a specific real person plays (the "plays like my cousin who never folds" idea in the README).
+The fitting itself is a small, tractable statistics problem — maximum-likelihood fitting of a handful of parameters against observed decisions, not a big modelling effort.
+The real barrier is data, not computation: real hole cards are only known at showdown, so every folded hand is missing exactly the information needed, and casual home-game sample sizes are small.
+This becomes practical once the web UI exists and hands get logged automatically as people actually play through it — worth keeping as a genuinely later idea, not a current build target.

 ---